Becca-Guertin/HostAFan/README.md

 # sampleWork
 Some snips of code I've personally built for a startup called Host A Fan.
+Reactjs, HTML & CSS, .NET, C#, SQL